Padmakar-Pilladi/Tomcat_installation/README.md

 - Ensure that port **8080** is open in your firewall for remote access.
 - For security reasons, avoid using weak credentials in a production environment.

-## License
-This script is provided as-is without any warranties.
-Use at your own risk.